CodeMuhammed/SSV01_bundle_v0/README.md

   - `python - <<'PY'\nimport os,hashlib; s=os.urandom(32).hex(); h=hashlib.sha256(bytes.fromhex(s)).hexdigest(); print('s=',s); print('h=',h)\nPY`
 - Use `h` when building the tapscript and keep `s` for CLOSE (borrower path).

+Docker usage (step‑by‑step)

+Use Docker for a reproducible setup with bitcoind (regtest), SSV, and rgb.

+1) Build and start containers
+- `make docker-up`
+- `make docker-logs` to tail Core logs (Ctrl+C to stop tailing)

+2) Run the CLOSE+REPAY demo skeleton
+- `make demo-close`
+- The script will:
+  - Create vault/borrower/provider wallets in bitcoind
+  - Derive keys via the ssv container
+  - Build tapscript, import descriptor, and fund the vault
+  - Pause to let you anchor RGB REPAY using `docker compose exec ssv rgb ...`
+  - Finalize borrower witness with `ssv finalize`

+3) CSV LIQUIDATION demo
+- `make demo-liq` to run the provider path after CSV blocks elapse

+Troubleshooting
+- Ensure PSBTs include `witness_utxo` (use walletprocesspsbt if necessary).
+- CSV spends require tx version ≥ 2 and input nSequence=CSV.
+- Control block and signatures come from your signing wallet when preparing the Taproot script‑path spend.

+Dockerized setup (reproducible)

+If you prefer to run everything in containers (bitcoind + SSV + rgb CLI), use the provided Dockerfile and docker-compose.yml.

+Quick start
+- Build and start: `make docker-up`
+- Tail bitcoind logs: `make docker-logs`
+- Run CLOSE+REPAY demo (dockerized helpers):
+  - `bash examples/close_repay_demo_docker.sh`
+  - The script uses:
+    - `docker compose exec bitcoin bitcoin-cli ...` for Core RPC calls, and
+    - `docker compose exec ssv ssv ...` / `docker compose exec ssv python ...` for SSV and helpers.
+- Run CSV LIQUIDATE demo (dockerized):
+  - `bash examples/liq_demo_docker.sh`
+- Stop containers: `make docker-down`

+Notes
+- The `ssv` container image includes Python deps and the `rgb` CLI (compiled via Cargo) so you can attach RGB anchors inside the same container.
+- The `bitcoin` service uses regtest with txindex and default RPC auth (see docker-compose.yml).
+Adjust RPC options as needed.
+- Example scripts still require manual signatures and a control block obtained from your signing wallet.